Dutch attitudes and approaches to sexuality

 Rutgers trains students to become healthcare professionals with the right knowledge about sexual health and skills to work sensitively around sex, gender and sexual diversity.
 We also have a curriculum for people training to be primary or secondary school teachers.

-We run campaigns positively addressing sexual harassment and provide training on gender norms.
+We run campaigns addressing sexual harassment and provide training on gender norms.

 “Most 12 to 25-year-olds in the Netherlands say they had wanted and fun first sexual experiences.
 Dutch teens generally start having sex later than in other European countries or the United States.”